MRSa/InventoryManager/Readme.md

 ## Features

 * **Register items:**
-  * Register books, DVDs, games, or other personal belongings.
+  * Register books, DVDs, or other personal belongings.
   * Capture book images using the camera.
   * Read barcodes (ISBN, etc.).
   * Extract text from images using optical character recognition (OCR).